 - Taste and adjust if needed.

-- Pour mixture into egg molds and freeze for 1 hour.
+- Fill egg molds half way each and freeze for 1 hour.

 - Remove from molds and set aside on parchment paper.

 - Make coating by melting the chocolate chips and coconut oil for 30 seconds in the microwave.

 - Pour melted chocolate into the molds, half way up the molds.